-- Achieved singular success in two separate lengthy representations of individuals charged under the Federal Economic Espionage Act (“EEA”), a law that criminalizes the theft of trade secrets.
-One was in the context of an alleged foreign beneficiary, the other domestic.
-In each case, after years of pretrial motion practice and trial preparation that in each instance included interlocutory appeals to the respective Circuit Courts of Appeal, the government ended up dismissing the case against the firm’s client with prejudice.
+- Achieving singular success in two separate lengthy representations of individuals charged under the Federal Economic Espionage Act (“EEA”), a law that criminalizes the theft of trade secrets.
+In each case, the government ended up dismissing the case against the firm’s client with prejudice.

-- Acting as lead defense counsel for an inter-dealer brokerage desk in a FINRA arbitration in New York brought by a London-based brokerage involving claims of illegal hiring and theft of confidential information and breaches of restrictive covenants.
-After merits hearings spread over three months, the Panel denied the multi-million dollar claims brought by the London-based brokerage claimant and granted 100% of the desk’s counterclaims.
+- Acting for an inter-dealer brokerage desk in a FINRA arbitration in New York brought by a London-based brokerage involving claims of illegal hiring, theft of confidential information and breaches of restrictive covenants.
+After merits hearings spread over three months, the Panel denied the multi-million dollar claims brought by the claimant and granted 100% of the desk’s counterclaims.

-- Representing two financial services executives in a pending FINRA arbitration alleging misappropriation of confidential information and improper solicitation.
+- Representing two financial services executives in a FINRA arbitration in Dallas alleging misappropriation of confidential information and improper solicitation.
 The Panel dismissed all claims in their entirety.

-- Acting as lead defense counsel for a global private equity firm in a trade secrets case in Texas state court involving the acquisition of the largest marina in the United States.
+- Acting for a global private equity firm in a trade secrets case in Texas state court involving the acquisition of the largest marina in the United States.
 After challenging the lawsuit on jurisdictional grounds the matter settled on favorable terms.

 - Defending a global private equity firm in trade secrets litigation in New York state court over the hiring of a senior real estate investment manager.
 After defendants filed two motions to dismiss, the case settled on favorable terms.